 The number of practicals will be relatively restricted owing to the nature of the course (online versus conventional), but we will try to include as many practicals as possible using safe household materials.
 Students will also be encouraged to think scientifically in an everyday context, making them aware of the science around them and how it can help in solving problems.

-Head of Physics: Dr. Trentham
+From Dr. Trentham